itz-predator/ABAP/Day 1/Day 1 .md

 Factorial of          5 is        120

 To ensure that an input parameter is not changed in the calling program, even if it is changed in the subroutine, you can pass data to a subroutine by value.
 In this example, the factorial of a number num is calculated.
 The input parameter num is passed to the formal parameter f_num of the subroutine.
 Although f_num is changed in the subroutine, the actual parameter num keeps its old value.
+### CHAIN .....
+ENDCHAIN is used to validate field inputs.

+Your screen has 3 fields,

+Sales Org.

+Distribution chnl.

+Plant

+Once user enters values in each field & hits enter, you can validate the data, & if its incorrect you want to place cursor in the same field & display error message.
+Then you need to use chain..endchain.

+- CHAIN.

+- FIELD : sales_org.

+- field : dist_chnl.

+- field : plant.

+- module : validate_data.

+- ENDCHAIN.

 # Function Modules:
 -Function modules are ABAP routines that encapsulate program code and provide an interface for data exchange.